AllanVang/SFILS/mongo/doc.md

 This is where you installl pymongo (If you haven't already) and set up a connection.
 From there follow the instuctions on making a connecion through MongoDB Compass.

-2. Importing mySQL Database through Pymongo.
+2. Importing mySQL Database through Pymongo Python terminal.
+Use the code in "Assignment 2 Scripts" folder to transfer the database.

 Citation:
 Pradeban’s CSCE A360 Presentation Slide 20